ctnava/rxtechnotes/3_healthcare_coverage.md

 - Watch for Third Party Rejections like “other coverage primary.”
 - Refer unclear COB issues to pharmacist or billing staff.

-> 💡 **Tip**: If coverage isn’t set up correctly, the claim may reject or the patient may be charged the full price.
-Always verify COB status during intake for patients with multiple insurance plans.
+> 💡 Incorrect COB setup leads to claim denials or full patient cost.
+Verify COB at patient intake.

 ---